comraq/warframe_trading_board/README.md

 Build Scripts:
-npm run watch - minify + browserify .js files and minify .css files or clients browsers upon any changes
+npm run watchd - watches for src js and css changes, then auto rebuild with sourcemaps
-npm run watchd - same as watch but with production flag off to include sourcemaps for minified files
+npm run watch - watches for src js and css changes, then auto rebuild without sourcemaps

 Running the server: